By FireRescue1 Staff

-Each summer, thousands of fire service leaders meet up at the International Association of Fire Chief's Fire-Rescue International (FRI) – the premier conference for fire chiefs and other fire service leaders, or aspiring leaders – to network, enhance their KSAs and view the latest product offerings.
-This year’s event is being held this week in San Antonio, Texas, at the Henry B. Gonzalez Convention Center.
+Each summer, thousands of fire service leaders meet up at the International Association of Fire Chief’s Fire-Rescue International (FRI) – the premier conference for fire chiefs and other fire service leaders, or aspiring leaders – to network, enhance their KSAs and view the latest product offerings.
+This year’s event is being held Aug.16-18 in Kansas City, Missouri, at the Kansas City Convention Center.

 But what if you can’t make it?
 Don’t worry, you can tamp down the FOMO (fear of missing out), as there are ways to stay connected to the action.
 Here are a few ideas:

 1. Follow the event on social media

 The Fire-Rescue International event hashtag is #FRI2023, and the conversation is already starting on Twitter.
 Also, be sure to follow the IAFC on Twitter, Facebook and Instagram.
 Plus, check out how the IAFC, presenters and exhibitors are drumming up interest in the show.
 Some examples:

 Pro tip: Not everyone remembers to use the hashtag, so searching “FRI 2023” or similar keywords or presenter names will elicit posts as well.

 2. Check out educational session previews